Introduction to structural causal models in science studies

 Validation of argument against stepwise regression

-In Section 3.2, we claimed that stepwise regression would suggest to include the mediating variables Published and Open data and to remove Open Data from the regression model.
+In Section 3.2, we claimed that stepwise regression to identify the effect of Open data on Citations would not work.
+In particular, it suggests to include the mediating variables Data reuse and Published and to remove Open data from the regression model.
 The output below demonstrates this behaviour.

 We first start with a full model that includes all variables.